FixRM/D365Extensions/README.md

 # What's new

+## Version 1.0.37
+Add override of ToEntityReference to support alternative keys.

 ## Version 1.0.35
 Now assembly have a strong name and should work with VS Live Unit Testing.